rgilmour70/ic-primo-ve/README.md

 * Report a Problem - electronic items only

-### EBSCO Link
+### EBSCO / Google Scholar / WorldCat Links

-We added a "Try this search in EBSCO" button to the search results page.
-This opens in a new window.
+We added "Try my search in ..." links for these services to the search results page.
+These open in a new window.
+These links do not replicate every aspect of the current search--they just get the main search terms into the service.
+An enthusiastic programmer who is familiar with the intricacies of the search URLs in these services could probably make them more precise.

 ### Stack Maps